Dr Cathy Johnman

 - Clinical Senior Lecturer / Honorary Consultant, Associate (School of Medicine, Dentistry & Nursing)

 - Associate (Institute of Health & Wellbeing)

-Dr Cathy Johnman is a Clinical Lecturer at the University of Glasgow and an Honorary SpR in Public Health at NHS GGC.
-She is a Member of the Faculty of Public Health and a Member of the Faculty of Sexual and Reproductive Health Care.
+Dr Cathy Johnman is a Clinical Senior Lecturer at the University of Glasgow and an Honorary Consultant in Public Health at NHS GGC.
+She is a Fellow of both the Faculty of Public Health and the Royal Society of Public Health and a Member of the Faculty of Sexual and Reproductive Health Care.
 Her special interests are in ageing in cardiovascular disease and sexual & reproductive health.
-She is currently out of her NHS training programme (OOP) to undertake a PhD in Public Health which is due to be completed January 2014.
-She continues to contribute to teaching: undergraduate MBChB in Public Health; coordinating the Further Epidemiology and Statistics Module for the Masters in Public Health; and supervising students through their MPH thesis.
+She contributes to teaching: undergraduate MBChB in Public Health; coordinating the Introduction to Epidemiology course for the Masters in Public Health; and supervising students through their MPH and PhD theses.